WenqinSHAO/probe_cluster/README.md

 # RIPE Atlas probe clustering
 ## Intro
 to be added.
+(the detailed plan and progess will be moved to another file.)
 ## Plan and progress
 - Select probes hosted in datacentres across the europe (done, 27/01/16) (need to prove this group of probes are less impacted by local conditions);
 - Do some simple stats on prefix, ASN, country; (done 27/01/16)